wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/analyze-data-power-bi/includes/3-asking-questions-data.md

 ![Q&A screen](../media/2-3/power-bi-questions.png)

-If the visuals' axis labels and values include the words *sales*, *account*, *month*, and *opportunities*, then you can confidently ask questions such as: "Which account has the highest opportunity" or "Show sales by month as a bar chart."
+If the visuals' axis labels and values include the words *sales*, *account*, *month*, and *opportunities*, then you can confidently ask questions that use those values.
+For example, "Which account has the highest opportunity" or "Show sales by month as a bar chart."

 Other helpful items are provided on the side of the screen.
 For each dataset, Q&A shows you keywords and occasionally shows you some sample or suggested questions.
-Select any of these to add them to the question box.
+Select any item to add them to the question box.

 Another way that Q&A helps you ask questions is with prompts, autocomplete, and visual cues.